Blady-Com/UXStrings/readme.md

 #### Implementation choices

 In addition to implementation UXStrings 1, Unbounded\_Wide\_Wide\_Strings Ada standard package is chosen for internal representation.
 Characters are stored as Wide\_Wide\_Characters equivalent to Unicode.
 Memory management is done with the Unbounded capacity.
+Note: Iterable is a GNAT specific aspect.

 ### UXStrings 4

 A fourth proof of concept implementation is provided.
 The source code files are ending with the number 4 as for instance "uxstrings4.ads".
 A GNAT project file "uxstrings.gpr" is provided with variant choice UXS_VARIANT set to UXS4 and some naming conventions for both packages UXStrings and UXStrings.Text\_IO.
+Note: Iteration is Ada 2022 native.

+### UXStrings 5 - ***NEW*** -

+A fifth proof of concept implementation is provided.
+The source code files are ending with the number 5 as for instance "uxstrings5.ads".
+A GNAT project file "uxstrings.gpr" is provided with variant choice UXS_VARIANT set to UXS5 and some naming conventions for both packages UXStrings and UXStrings.Text\_IO.

 #### Implementation choices

-In addition to implementation UXStrings 1, Ada.Containers.Vectors standard generic package is chosen for internal representation.
+In addition to implementation UXStrings 1, Unicode_Character_Array (i.e.Wide\_Wide\_String) is chosen for internal representation.
 Characters are stored as Wide\_Wide\_Characters equivalent to Unicode.
-Memory management is done with the container capacity.
+Memory management is done with dynamic allocation.
+Note: Iteration is Ada 2022 native.

 ### Children units

 - UXStrings.Conversions: convenient subprograms to convert String into basic types and vice versa
-- UXStrings.Formatting: subprogram formatting integers, floats, enumerates and more with format like lib C printf - ***NEW*** -
+- UXStrings.Formatting: subprogram formatting integers, floats, enumerates and more with format like lib C printf
 - UXStrings.Hash_case_insensitive: compute hash not case sensitive
 - UXStrings.Hash: compute hash
 - UXStrings.Lists: convenient subprograms to manage string lists
 - UXStrings.Text_IO.Text_Streams: subprogram giving access to text streams
 - UXStrings.Text_IO: standard Text_IO subprograms adapted to UXStrings

+### Performances

+A series of [perfomance tests](https://github.com/Blady-Com/UXStrings/blob/master/Performances%20of%20UXStrings.pdf) was carried out with several kind of texts.

 ### Limitations

 These implementations which are only for demonstrate the possible usages of UXString have many limitations.

 - not thread safe
-- single character assignment is not implemented in UXS1, UXS2 and UXS3 but is implemented in UXS4.
+- single character assignment is not implemented in UXS1, UXS2 and UXS3 but is implemented in UXS4 and UXS5.
 - only few API are implemented

 ### Future implementations